-The effective tax rate for fiscal 2017 compared to fiscal 2016 was primarily driven by discrete items, which include the impact of the adoption of ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting," with respect to the requirement to recognize excess income tax benefits or deficiencies as income tax benefit or expense in the consolidated statements of operations rather than as additional paid-in capital in the consolidated balance sheets and tax reform as result of the Tax Cuts and Jobs Act ("TCJA").
-The effective tax rate for fiscal 2016 compared to fiscal 2015 was primarily impacted by discrete items and changes in the pre-tax income across state jurisdictions.
+The effective tax rate for fiscal 2018 compared to fiscal 2017 was primarily driven by the impact of tax reform as a result of the TCJA and the adoption of ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting," with respect to the requirement to recognize excess income tax benefits or deficiencies as income tax benefit or expense in the consolidated statements of operations rather than as additional paid-in capital in the consolidated balance sheets.
+The effective tax rate for fiscal 2017 compared to fiscal 2016 was primarily driven by discrete items, which included the impact of the adoption of ASU 2016-09 and the impact of tax reform as a result of the TCJA.